fable-compiler/fable-compiler.github.io/docs/index.md

                             Easy JavaScript interop
                         </span>
                         <p>
-                            Call <a href="/docs/communicate/js-from-fable.html">JavaScript from Fable</a> or <a href="/docs/communicate/fable-from-js.html">Fable from JS</a>.
                             Use NPM packages.
 The entire JavaScript ecosystem is at your fingertips.
+See <a href="/docs/javascript/features.html">JavaScript features</a>
                         </p>
                     </div>
                 </div>